 Mark Adam is a drummer and percussionist who performs, records, composes and teaches from his home base in Wolfville, Nova Scotia.
-He is an associate professor of music at Acadia University where he has taught since 2004 and enjoys a wide and varied career in music.
-Originally from Calgary, Alberta he studied with Dr. Glenn Price at the University of Calgary and continued his studies at the Banff Center for the Arts before completing a Master’s Degree at the University of Toronto with Dr. Russell Hartenberger.
+He is an Associate Professor of Improvisation, Percussion and Contemporary Music at Acadia University where he has taught since 2004 and enjoys a wide and varied career in music.
+Originally from Calgary, Alberta he studied with Dr. Glenn Price and Warren Rowley at the University of Calgary and continued his studies at the Banff Center for the Arts before completing a master’s degree at the University of Toronto with Dr. Russell Hartenberger.

 As a performer Mark has shared the stage and studio with many of Canada’s leading artists and is fluent across a wide range of musical styles.
 His jazz performances have included work with Canadian jazz icons Phil Dwyer, Mike Murley, Dave Restivo, David Braid, Bob Brough, Carol Welsman and Laila Biali and he has played most major jazz festivals across the country.
 Jazz recordings include the 2007 ECMA nominated album Live in Wolfville with ERA (Dave Restivo and Tom Easley) and an upcoming trio release with Phil Dwyer.
 He has played on award winning recordings of country artists George Canyon and Dave Gunning and has worked with many Canadian leaders in modern dance including Christopher House (Toronto Dance Theater) and Peggy Baker (National Ballet).
 As a classical musician he has performed with the Calgary Philharmonic, New Works Calgary, Symphony Nova Scotia, the Toronto Wind Orchestra, worked in numerous chamber music settings and premiered many compositions as a soloist and ensemble member.
 His score for Two Planks and a Passion’s production, Beowulf, was nominated for a 2012 Merritt Award and he won the 2015 ECMA for Classical Album of the Year with Juno award winning composer/flutist Derek Charke for their duet recording, Kitchen Party.
 He was also an integral part of the score development and performances of 2009’s multi-award winning play, Rockbound by Allen Cole.